Eser Gürbüz

-Eser Gürbüz (born 6 March 2007) is a Dutch professional footballer who plays as a winger for the Eredivisie club Heerenveen.
+Eser Gürbüz (born 6 March 2007) is a Dutch professional footballer who plays as a winger for club Willem II, on loan from Heerenveen.

 Club career

 Gürbüz is a product of the youth academies of FC Presikhaaf, SC Veluwezoom, SML Arnhem, and Go Ahead Eagles.
-On 13 April 2023, he moved to Heerenveen where he signed a 3-year contract.
+On 13 April 2023, he moved to Heerenveen where he signed a three-year contract.
 On 11 November 2024, he extended his contract with the club until 2027.
 In January 2025, he was promoted to Heerenven's senior team.
 He made his senior and professional debut with Heerenveen as a substitute in a 2–2 Eredivisie tie with Fortuna Sittard on 2 February 2025, and scored his side's second goal in the 82nd minute.

+On 21 July 2026, Gürbüz was loaned by Willem II for one season.

 International career

 Born in the Netherlands, Gürbüz is of Turkish descent.
 He is a youth international for the Netherlands, having played up to the Netherlands U18s.

 Personal life

 Eser's father, Esen Gürbüz, was a prolific semi-professional footballer in the Netherlands.